Decoding your basal body temperature: The key to understanding your fertility. BBT for natural family planning

 Due to the measurable influence of the sex hormone progesterone on the basal body temperature, the wake-up temperature varies according to a recurring pattern over the course of your cycle.
 You can therefore use this method to accurately determine the follicular phase, your ovulation, and the subsequent luteal phase based on a slight rise in temperature.

-Taking your temperature allows you to gain a deeper understanding of your own body and discover recurring patterns and exciting correlations.
+Recording your temperature each day allows you to gain a deeper understanding of your own body and discover recurring patterns and exciting correlations.

-Basal body temperature, desire to have children & family planning
+Basal body temperature method, desire to have children & family planning

-Taking your basal body temperature is particularly valuable for couples who are planning a pregnancy and want to increase their chances of conception.
+Tracking your BBT is particularly valuable for couples who are planning a pregnancy and want to increase their chances of conception.

 The temperature method shows you if and when you are ovulating.
 So if you want to get pregnant, you can time sexual intercourse to coincide with the fertile phase, i.e. the days around ovulation.
 This can increase the likelihood of a faster pregnancy.